-Highly Regarded Knoxville, TN Law Firm Pursues Damages for Victims of Head, Neck & Brain Injuries
+Knoxville Attorneys Helping Victims of Head, Neck & Traumatic Brain Injuries

 Properly diagnosing a brain injury is essential in determining effective treatment.
 Many people do not realize that a concussion is a type of traumatic brain injury or TBI.
-But even a concussion can cause permanent injury if it results in a diffuse axonal injury.
+Even a concussion can cause permanent injury if it results in a diffuse axonal injury (DAI), which occurs when the brain’s connecting fibers called axons become severed from the rapid acceleration and deceleration of the gelatinous brain within the bony skull.
+DAI is a common type of traumatic brain injury.
 If a concussion causes a blood clot in the brain, it can even be fatal.
-Our lawyers have extensive experience representing Knoxville-area clients who suffer the most serious brain, head and other catastrophic injuries.
+Our lawyers have extensive experience representing Knoxville-area clients who suffer the most serious brain, head, and other catastrophic injuries.

 Whiplash is one of the most common types of personal injuries.
 It occurs when a motor vehicle is forced to stop suddenly because of a collision, causing the head of the victim to swing forward and backward or from side to side.
 Whiplash can range from minor to severe and is only one type of neck injury.
 Other examples of neck injuries include:

 - Crick in the neck— A crick in the neck is characterized by stiffness or pain in the neck and is experienced usually in the morning following a bad night’s rest.
 It can also be caused from staring at a computer monitor for too long.

 - Muscle strain— Muscle strains occur typically from overuse and overexertion.